 Your friendly Planet Natural blogger doesn’t like to think of himself as the cynical sort.
 But then you read something in the news and can’t help but shake your head.
 It seems that the Bayer CropScience corporation, the manufacturer of neonicotinoids, a type of pesticide that’s been implicated in the colony collapse disorder that’s decimating bee populations around the globe, has taken it on themselves to find the “real” culprit in bee decline.
 And what have they come with?
 It’s the varroa mite!

-While the mite has long been a foe of bees and beekeepers, its presence doesn’t explain the extreme decline that bee colonies have suffered in the last several years.
-Many scientists, and many more beekeepers believe that the relatively new class of chemical known as neonicotinoids is responsible.
-The European Union recently banned the chemicals so that its effect on bees could be studied. (more…)
+While the mite has long been a foe of bees and beekeepers, its presence doesn’t explain the extreme decline that bee colonies have suffered in the last several years. (more…)

 For years, The Gardener’s Guide To Common Sense Pest Control was the go-to book on how to control harmful insects in our trees, yards, and gardens without the use of dangerous chemicals.
 Inspired, as the authors tell us, by the publication of Rachel Carson’s now-classic Silent Spring in 1962, it sought ways to control harmful weeds and insects naturally as well as effectively.